 How Did Medical Marijuana Pass in Florida?

 Before The Florida Medical Marijuana Legalization Initiative was passed, there was already a very basic medical marijuana program in place.
 Basically, there were only a very small amount of qualifying conditions, and the only treatment available was CBD oil.
-It was typically used for children going through leukemia, and people who suffered from epilepsy or seizures.
 It had to be administered at a hospital, and no dispensaries could exist or operate in the state.
-Very few people were benefiting from this program, and Florida wasn’t feeling the financial benefits, either
+Very few people were benefiting from this program, and Florida wasn’t feeling the financial benefits, either.

 Word-for-word, Amendment 2 states the following: